shashankgowda1144/shashankgowda1144/README.md

 # I'm Shashank

 ## About Me
-I'm a passionate **Full Stack Developer** with experience in **Java, Spring Boot and **Python**.
+I'm a passionate **Full Stack Developer** with experience in Java, Spring Boot and Python.
 I love building projects that solve real-world problems and exploring new technologies.

 ## Skills
 - **Frontend:** HTML, CSS, JavaScript, TailwindCSS